April 20, 2022

 NORTH GRENVILLE, ON – Mayor Nancy Peckford announced that the Municipality of North Grenville has lifted the Emergency Order, effective April 19, 2022 at 9:55 a.m.
 This decision is unanimously supported by the North Grenville Emergency Control Group and Municipal Council.

-Following the recent decisions of public health authorities, along with provincial and federal governments easing of restrictions, the Municipality of North Grenville is now positioned to respond to COVID-19 within normal operations and resources.
+Following provincial public health along with provincial and federal governments easing of restrictions, the Municipality of North Grenville is now positioned to respond to COVID-19 within normal resources and operations.
 As such, the Municipal Control Group held a meeting on April 19 and recommended the lifting of the emergency order.

 On March 25, 2020, Mayor Peckford signed a declaration of emergency for the Municipality of North Grenville.